 The Court will not solely consider the length of occupancy of the property by the tenant.
 Instead, it will look to the specific terms of the agreements in deciding if they can be considered one lease, or several shorter leases.
 In light of this, extra care can be taken when drafting new leases that could extend a lease term beyond 30 years – consider whether you are merely extending the term of the original lease, or if you are changing the terms sufficient to effectively replace the original lease.

-Katherine is an associate in the Banking and Debt Financing group in the Vancouver office of Lawson Lundell LLP.
-Her practice focuses on corporate and commercial transactions involving both banks and private lenders.
-She assists ...
+Katherine is an associate in the Business Law Group in the Vancouver office of Lawson Lundell.
+Her practice focuses on general corporate and commercial law.
+She assists clients in a variety of transactions, including corporate ...

 About Us